aacb/fbhto/README.md

 ## How it works

-`fbhto` = From BlackHole To Organized.
+*fbhto* = From BlackHole To Organized.

 fbhto uses Linux inotify events to implement what we will call a blackhole: it is a directory that will suck the files it receives, and moves them to another place, in a organized manner.

-The idea is to have a place where we can move our new files, and then fbhto work as necessary to organize these files for us.
-It is strongly recommended to make some tests before starting your regular and serious use of fbhto.
+The idea is to have a place where we can move our new files, and then fbhto do whatever is necessary to organize these files for us.

+*It is strongly recommended that you make some tests and carefully observe the results BEFORE YOU START your regular and serious use of fbhto.*

 ## Usage